How We help With Inheritance Tax Planning

 - You can make an unlimited number of small gifts of £250 or less to different beneficiaries.

-- Regular gifts of surplus income are exempt no matter how much they are – accurate records are required to show that the income is genuinely surplus.
+- Regular gifts of surplus income are exempt no matter how much they are – accurate and detailed records are required to show that the income is genuinely surplus.

 - Some gifts into certain types of trust will trigger a charge to Inheritance Tax at the lifetime rate of 20% insofar as the value transferred exceeds the Nil Rate Band.